tcmiller/Header-Footer-Wizard/template_wizard/inc/README.txt

 Introduction
 ============

-Please read carefully, yes Tim this means you too!
+Please read carefully.
 The header.cgi and footer.cgi cannot simply be copied into a directory and expected to work.
 There are several python-centric dependencies necessary for the proper use of the includes.

 To get a proper environment on Ovid, create a virtualenv directory and install the necessary support files.
 Since we need to connect to MySQL, we need a